Task force that includes D.C. attorney general suggests city ‘divest’ from police, with sweeping changes to justice system

 “We can all now more clearly envision a future with drastically fewer incarcerated people,” the report said.

 D.C. police spokeswoman Kristen Metzger said the report is “one of several collaborative efforts looking at how to improve the criminal justice system.”
-But she noted the Capitol riot on Jan.
-6 and events throughout 2020 in saying there are many demands on the department.
+But there are many demands on the department, she said, noting the Capitol riot on Jan.
+6 and events throughout 2020.

 “We do not think that drastic reductions in policing will help to safeguard our residents absent significant structural changes in other safety and service mechanisms that have been tested and proven effective here in the District,” Metzger wrote in an email.

 A spokeswoman for the office of D.C.
-Mayor Muriel E. Bowser (D) didn’t respond to a request for comment about the proposals.
+Mayor Muriel E. Bowser (D) did not respond to a request for comment about the proposals.

 The report proposed 80 alterations to the city’s justice institutions that it says are “designed to change the failed systems currently in place.”
-The proposals would touch most parts of the criminal justice system, from policing to parole.
+The proposals would touch most parts of the criminal justice system, including policing and parole.

 Task force members recommended the city “divest” from its police department, reducing the number of patrol officers by 25 percent, cutting budgets for “crowd control supplies” and “military style equipment” and removing police “from regular contact with schools.”